Dr Pete Maw

 Research interests

-My research concerns the history of the northern English textile regions in the 'long eighteenth century', especially in terms of industry, overseas trade, and transport.
-My doctoral and initial post-doctoral research focused on Yorkshire and Lancashire’s textile export trade to North America from 1750-1825 and, more recently, I have worked on the industrial and urban impacts of Manchester’s canal network before 1850.
-I am currently working on a project that seeks to identify and analyse all cotton-spinning mills built in Britain between 1770 and 1850.
+My research concerns the history of industry, overseas trade, and transport in the United Kingdom, with a particular emphasis (so far) on the textile-manufacturing regions of Yorkshire and Lancashire in the ‘long eighteenth century’.
+My doctoral and initial post-doctoral research focused on Yorkshire and Lancashire’s textile export trade to North America from 1750–1850 and, more recently, I have worked on the industrial and urban impacts of Manchester’s canal network.

 Professional memberships